-Mumbling is when you don’t speak clearly or loudly enough, and it can be difficult for whoever you are speaking to, to hear your words and understand what you are saying.
+Mumbling is when you don’t speak clearly or loudly enough, and it can be difficult for whomever you are speaking to, to hear your words and understand what you are saying.
 It’s a common issue that can make you appear less confident and authoritative, or cause communication issues at work and in social situations.

 When a person mumbles, it can seem as though they don’t want to be heard, that they are in some way apologising for speaking.
 Or worse, that they are ashamed of what they are saying.
 And we never want that to happen!

 Communicating is about sending your breath, your unique voice and your ideas into the world and letting them claim their rightful space.
 But don't be too hard on yourself if you mumble.
 Instead, decide here and now that when you speak, you’ll speak to be heard, and speak with confidence - because you believe in what you're saying.

 Here are five great tips on how to enunciate better to help you stop mumbling and speak clearly and with confidence: